Kharacternyk/dotcommon/README-TEMPLATE.rst

-dotcommon is a crawler that is built to answer questions *What are the most popular Bash aliases?*,
+dotcommon is a crawler that is built to answer questions *What are the most common Bash aliases?*,
-*What are the most popular Vundle plugins for Vim?*, etc.
+*What are the most common Vundle plugins for Vim?*, etc.
-It searches GitHub for configs and counts such things.
+It searches GitHub for 1000 most recently edited configs (to follow trends) and counts such things.

 .. contents:: Here are top-tens of various things: